 Listening for the school bell

-Taking part in a group music activity is a great way to learn about teamwork.
-It is such a joy to be part of making something beautiful with a group of peers: singing in a round or enjoying a jam session!
+Taking part in a group music activity is a great way for children to learn about teamwork.
+It is such a joy to be part of shared activity such as singing in a round or enjoying a jam session with instruments.

 It is often in these creative moments that children begin to listen intently.
 Children intuitively follow dynamics or begin to join in with a repeated pattern.
-In doing so, school-ready skills of listening, team-work and turn-taking are developed.
+In doing so, school-ready skills of listening, team-work and turn-taking are developed and confidence is built.

-When our Little Musicians are getting ready for school, we love to help them develop expressive singing voices (a useful stepping-stone to reading and vital for self-confidence).
+At Little Notes, pre-school children often start to develop expressive singing voices (a useful stepping-stone to reading and vital for self-confidence).
 The children begin to enjoy call and response, singing for individual puppets (with a myriad of personalities!) and take a more independent role in group singing.
 We have a lot of fun and children’s bold steps are always celebrated.
-The expressive singing voices that are developed become very useful in emergent song-writing.
 We frequently glimpse empathy, as children explore possible voices for sad and hungry crocodiles or excited kangaroos!

 A key aspect of Little Notes is expressing ourselves through musical instruments.
 Children enjoy building a relationship with their lead musician, who uses their instruments to convey so many different feelings.
 It’s no surprise that the time with hand-held percussion (more frequently pitched-percussion for our older participants) is a highlight for many.
 Once again, this is a useful slot for acquiring vital skills to help the children be ready for school.
 Much of this instrumental time is led with non-verbal cues, requiring excellent watching and listening skills.
-This is frequently a useful time to learn to take turns, as well as to discover how much fun it is to work together with a large group of children.
-For others, it’s a chance to follow instructions and to tidy away when they might not want to!
+Children learn to take turns and discover how much fun it is to work together with a large group of children.
+It’s a chance to follow instructions and to tidy away when they might not want to (and we all know that’s a life-skill!).

 Of course, all of these skills are very quietly developed, almost unnoticed.
 They are acquired in a place of enormous fun and, most importantly, full of love.
 Our classes are fun and welcoming: a lovely space to grow and enjoy family time too.